Sabu8c/Gpt-discord-bot/README.md

 ---

-## 🌐 Contributing
+## 🤝 Contributing

-Feel free to open issues or submit pull requests to enhance the bot's features or personality!
+Pull requests and feature suggestions are welcome!
+Whether it's supporting persistent memory, multi-user threads, or logging, feel free to build on this foundation.

 ---

-Made with ❤️ and GPT magic.
+Made with 🧠 + ❤️ using OpenAI & Discord.js